Surface Roots: Unsightly and Unsafe!

 Most Important Rule: Do Not Cut Surface Roots If At All Possible!

 Resist the temptation to cut surface roots except as a last resort, as cuts invite diseases and harmful insects.
 Cutting roots can negatively impact a tree's stability, making it more susceptible to falling during storms.
-Moreover, cutting roots kills thousands of tiny feeder roots that allow the tree to absorb water and nutrients, leading to dieback in the canopy or death of the tree.
+Moreover, cutting roots kills thousands of tiny feeder roots that allow the tree to absorb water and nutrients, leading to dieback in the canopy or the death of the tree.
 If you really must, it is imperative that you consult a professional in doing so.
 Cutting the roots must be done selectively and only in the winter or early spring to give the tree the best possible chance of survival.
 Instead, focus on alternative strategies if possible.

 Applying a Material Mix